nils2/DL2-ZeroVis/blogpost.md

 Grounding LLMs to additional domains can be an effective approach.
 However, there are a few limitations in the specific way FROMAGe is trained which inhibitis it from achieving a performance comparable to ZeroCap.

 ### Training on Conceptual Captions
-While both CLIP and OPT are trained on high-quality datasets, the FROMAGe-specific components (i.e., the linear layers and the embedding of the [RET] token) are trained on CC3M.
+While both CLIP and OPT are trained on high-quality datasets, the FROMAGe-specific components (i.e., the linear layers and the embedding of the [RET] token) are trained on CC3M (Sharma et al., 2018).
 The same dataset is also used to retrieve images from.
 As Conceptual Captions datasets are harvested from the web (by leveraging the alt-text attribute of HTML), they offer a significantly higher variety than carefully curated datasets.
 However, many entities are replaced by hypernyms (e.g., "actor" instead of a specific name).
-We suspect that this "information loss" has a negative effect on FROMAGe's ability to pass on information from the visual to the textual components.
+We suspect that this "information loss" has a negative effect on FROMAGe's ability to pass on information from the visual to the textual components (which can be seen in the following [notebook](https://github.com/nils2/DL2-ZeroVis/tree/main/demos/Extra-Studies/Availability/txt-to-img) and [folder](https://github.com/nils2/DL2-ZeroVis/tree/main/demos/Extra-Studies/Availability/img-to-img)).

 ### LLM not trained for instructions
 The OPT-6.7B model was not instruction-tuned.
-Providing it with additional examples in a few-shot setting did not improve performance (the notebook can be found [here](./demos/Extra-Studies/few-shot-cot_ICap_greedy.ipynb)).
+Providing it with additional examples in a few-shot setting did not improve performance (as is shown in this [notebook](./demos/Extra-Studies/few-shot-cot_ICap_greedy.ipynb)).

 ### Susceptibility to textual input
-During our experiments, we sometimes observed an additional limitation of the FROMAGe model: There were significant disparities in the quality of the model's output that could be triggered by minor variations in the input text.
+During our experiments (available in this [folder](https://github.com/nils2/DL2-ZeroVis/tree/main/demos/Extra-Studies/Availability/txt-to-img)), we sometimes observed an additional limitation of the FROMAGe model: There were significant disparities in the quality of the model's output that could be triggered by minor variations in the input text.
 Remarkably, even slight differences in word capitalizations could compromise the output.
 We illustrate this phenomenon using two examples:
 * When prompting the model for an image of "apple the company", the model retrieves images of the fruit apple.
 However, capitalizing "Apple" in the same prompt leads to the retrieval of Apple's logo.
 * Nonetheless, it is worth noting that standardized capitalization does not guarantee favorable results: Prompting the model with "Image of australia the flag" leads to a better precision@3 than using the correctly capitalized form "Australia".